 Laboratory diagnosis

-WBC 9.80 k/uL, HGB 14.0 gm/dL, glucose 7 mmol/L, lipase 80 U/L, CRP 2.9 mg/L. CA19-9 and CEA were within normal limits.
+WBC 9.80 k/uL, HGB 14.0 mg/dL, glucose 7 mmol/L, lipase 80 U/L, CRP 2.9 mg/L. CA19-9 and CEA were within normal limits.

 Imaging diagnosis

 CT showed a huge mucinous cystic adenoma (MCA) that originated from the head or the body of the pancreas, with thrombosis of the splenic vein and complete atrophy of the pancreas distal to the cyst mimicking dorsal agenesis of the pancreas (DAP).